Insurance Guides

 Consider the most common and most expensive vehicle failures: automatic transmission replacement ($5,000–$15,000), engine rebuild or replacement ($4,000–$25,000), ECU failure ($1,500–$4,000), turbocharger replacement ($2,000–$6,000), and cooling system failure ($1,000–$3,000).
 Any of these can make a used vehicle economically unviable to repair, leaving owners stranded without transport and without recourse.

-Types of MBI Available
+Types of Breakdown Insurance Available

 Drivetrain-focused cover targets the most expensive mechanical repairs — transmission, gearbox, differentials, and driveshafts — at lower premiums than full comprehensive cover.